 NOTE: for amounts of $500 or more, you may wish to make this donation tax deductible.
 If so, please email firstname.lastname@example.org before contributing.

 2/16/19 The piano/vocal score of the second draft was completed this week!
-It has transformed drastically in its new version, and runs 8-10 minutes.
+It has transformed drastically in its new version, and will run about 8-10 minutes.
 It tells a story about evolution and learning what it means to be human.
 The music has changed as well!
 It takes inspiration from Wagner, Queen, the Beach Boys, Phil Glass, 90’s downtown classical music, and maybe even some Kurt Weill?
 There’s an instrumental prelude planned too!
 Rehearsals are slated to begin in the week ahead - looking forward to sharing previews of this piece in the coming days!

 2/4/19 Very excited to complete work on this piece!
 The libretto has been finished for three years, and the first draft of the music was composed in January.
 This draft was workshopped at Musical Theater Factory’s Salon in NYC.
 Currently in the process of making revisions to get it ready for its next step!